rachelkx/rachelkx.github.io/_pages/about.md

   - /about.html
 ---

-**"Good morning, and in case I don't see ya, good afternoon, good evening, and good night!"**
+**Hi there!
+Whether it's morning, afternoon, or evening where you are, I'm happy to introduce myself.**
-Hi!
 I’m Kexin Liu (pronounced as Kuh-shin), but feel free to call me Rachel.
 I’m a first-year graduate student at Simon Fraser University, pursuing a Master of Science in Big Data.
 I hold a Bachelor’s degree in Honours Computer Science from McMaster University.
 Before diving into my current studies, I was a software engineer at Sugon, where I developed automation solutions and optimized system efficiency using Jenkins and Python.

 Projects